jkrogager/VoigtFit/docs/documentation.rst

   The line tag should match a line in the line-list, e.g., FeII_2374, SiII_1526.
   The line tag must be defined in the dataset (using the ``lines`` statement).

-This command will activate the interactive window for defining components for the given lines.
+This command will show an interactive window for defining components for the given lines.
-Notice that this will overwrite any other components defined previously for this element.
+If the data are not normalized, the first step is to indicate the continuum level, in order to obtain representative initial guesses for the column densities.
+A single click will set the continuum level to the y-value of the clicked position.
+Next step is to mark the peak absorption of each component.
+The depth of the given components will be converted to an initial guess for the column density assuming a resolution limited line-width.
+When you have marked all components, hit the `enter` key and the terminal will prompt you to acknowledge the defined components.
+In the terminal, type either 'y', 'yes', or simply hit 'enter' to accept (case insensitive).
+Any other key will erase the defined components and start over.

 **interactive_view : velocity  [ or wavelength ]**